Nursing Student Policy Manual

 - The uniform consists of black pants and ceil blue tunic top (29 inches or more in length to cover cleavage and buttocks).
 It must be loose fitting enough to allow for movement in client care.

-- Shoes must be solid black, with closed toes and heels (no straps).
+- Shoes must be solid black with closed toes and heels (no straps).
+The shoe fabric can’t be canvas or cloth (no TOMs, VANs, or Converse type shoes).
+Regular tennis shoe material like nylon, leather, or man-made material is acceptable.
 Ankles must be covered with hose or socks.

 - Undergarments should not be visible at any time.